 There is a huge interest in sports, both on and off the field.
 The growing media coverage of highly paid athletes, advertising endorsements and Jerry McGuire-style sports agents has led to various legal issues surrounding the sports industry.

 Issues that range from selection disputes, sports club incorporation, doping tests to social media comments and privacy concerns.
 As a result, there is a need to have lawyers who deal with these specific sports-related matters.

 In short, sports law is all about the laws, regulations and judicial decisions that govern sports and athletes.
 Sports law deals with a variety of matters:

 It has become increasingly important to include contractual clauses concerning player’s movements, in particular contractual offers from rival clubs and sporting codes.
 In the competitive market of player drafts and swaps, it is important that all player contracts have clauses in place detailing the process of a club or code swap.

-For example, in 2008 then Canterbury Bulldogs player Sonny Bill Williams made a mid-season exit from the NRL, as a result of salary cap concerns with the club.
-Williams left Australia to play for French Rugby side Toulon, however the clauses within his player’s contract resulted in an injunction.
+Example – In 2008 then Canterbury Bulldogs player Sonny Bill Williams made a mid-season exit from the NRL, as a result of salary cap concerns with the club.
+Williams left Australia to play for French Rugby side Toulon, however the clauses within his contract resulted in an injunction.
 The case highlights the importance of watertight player’s contracts and terms dealing with similar actions by sportspersons.